Elk Grove Community Mesh Network (MeshCore)

 Is this a camera or surveillance device?

-No. It’s a LoRa radio node for text-based messaging—no audio/video recording capability.
+No. It's a LoRa radio node for text-based messaging — no audio or video recording capability.

 What if I change my mind?